 Negative readings can be a problem with digital gauges.
 However, analog water pressure gauges usually do not have this issue.
 If you see a negative reading, it’s time for either calibration or gauge replacement.

-A negative reading may seem funny, but it can be a severe problem when you are out in deep waters.
+A negative reading may seem funny, but it can be a severe problem in deep waters.

 Tips to Maintain Water Pressure Gauges